How a Debt Collection Agency May Violate Consumer Rights

 How may a debt collection agency be violating my rights as a consumer?

 It is possible that the strategies a debt collection agency uses are actually in violation of consumer’s rights.
 Some state and federal laws have been established to help protect consumers in debt from suffering constant and threatening treatment from a debt collection agency.
-An attorney, like a debt harassment lawyer in Tampa, FL, can provide more insight into what a consumer is and is not safeguarded from depending on which state you live in.
+An attorney, can provide more insight into what a consumer is and is not safeguarded from depending on which state you live in.
 Examples of actions that may be deemed unlawful are:

 - Tricking the consumer into thinking more is owed than in actuality